 Flavored tobacco products aren't a novelty.
 Some people think fruit, candy, and mint-flavored tobacco products aren't all that common.
 But that couldn't be further from the truth.
 At least 40% of cigarillos and smokeless products are flavored and there are at least 7,700 uniquely flavored e-cigarette liquids on the market.

 A kid's first tobacco product is usually flavored.
 Flavored tobacco products are often the very first tobacco product a young person tries.
 That's true for at least 80% of kids who've used tobacco.
 And two out of three young tobacco users say they use tobacco products because "they come in flavors I like."

 Flavored products are not safe products.
 Candy flavors like strawberry, fresh mint, and cotton candy can give the impression that flavored e-cigarettes, little cigars and cigarillos, and smokeless products are safer or milder versions of conventional tobacco.
 But no tobacco product is safe.
 Sweet and minty flavors merely mask tobacco's chemicals and harsh taste, making it easier to use.

 Learn more about the flavors and the harm they can do:

 It can be hard to spot tobacco products these days.
 That's because many smokeless tobaccos, e-cigarette liquids, and cigar products use bright colors, little tins, and shiny materials in their packaging.
-In fact, they can look a lot like what you might find in the candy aisle at your neighborhood convenience store.
+In fact, they can look a lot like a writing pen or sleek USB flash drive.
+They'd also fit in with many of the products you can find in the candy aisle at your neighborhood convenience store.